On This Page

 FAQ’s COVID-19 Vaccinations

-The Ministry of Health has changed a law under the Regulated Health Professions Act, 1991, to assist in the administration of the COVID-19 vaccine.
+In Jan.
+2021, the Ministry of Health changed a law under the Regulated Health Professions Act, 1991 (RHPA) to assist in the administration of the COVID-19 vaccine.

 In which settings can RNs and RPNs administer the COVID-19 vaccine without a direct order or directive?